Title: The Principles of Scientific Management

 As a result, I gave this book a rating of 8.0/10.

 For me, a book with a note 10 is one I consider reading again every year.
-Among the books I rank with 10, for example, is Dale Carnegie’s How to Win Friends and Influence People.
+Among the books I rank with 10, for example, are How to Win Friends and Influence People and Factfulness.

-Key Lessons from The Principles of Scientific Management
+3 Reasons to Read The Principles of Scientific Management

 His experiments resulted in the formulation of the principles expounded in this remarkable essay, first published in 1911 by this book, The Principles of Scientific Management.
+Now we know these concepts as Taylorism.

 Taylor advocated a scientific management system that develops leaders by organizing workers for efficient cooperation, rather than curtailing inefficiency by searching for exceptional leaders someone else has trained.

-The whole system rests upon a foundation of clearly defined laws and rules
+The whole system rests upon a foundation of clearly defined laws and rules.

 The impacts of Taylorism on knowledge workers and the knowledge industry can be both positive and negative, all started from The Principles of Scientific Management.